z-shell/zconvey/README.md

 ### [Zplugin](https://github.com/psprint/zplugin)

 Add `zplugin load psprint/zconvey` to your `.zshrc` file.
 Zplugin will handle cloning the plugin for you automatically the next time you start zsh.
+To update issue `zplugin update psprint/zconvey` (`update-all` can also be used).

 ### Antigen